Get a FREE Car Check

 How can I avoid buying a stolen vehicle?

-Buying a stolen vehicle is a serious offence that can lead to heavy fines and even jail time.
-According to the police, you need to check how to protect a car from being stolen before you buy it.
+Buying a stolen or cloned car is a serious offence that can lead to heavy fines and even jail time.
+Know how to avoid buying stolen and protect yourself before making a purchase.

 Why run a stolen car check?